photopea/Typr.js/README.md

 * `font`: font object
 * `str`: standard JS string
 * returns a shape: a geometric description of a string.
 The output is an array of elements.
-Each element has these parameters `g`: Glyph index, `str`: Cluster index , `ax, ay`: Advancement of a glyph, `dx, dy`: an offset from a pen, at which the glyph should be drawn.
+Each element has these parameters `g`: Glyph index, `cl`: Cluster index , `ax, ay`: Advancement of a glyph, `dx, dy`: an offset from a pen, at which the glyph should be drawn.

 The shape can have a different length, than the input string (because of ligatures, etc).
 The cluster index says, which part of string the glyph represents.